On a conjecture of Simpson: Introduction

-The second point is the proof strategy developed in the second author's PhD thesis \cite{Schulz-Nilpotent}.
-If $W^1(\bar\pa_0,\Phi_0)$ is not closed, then any point $\nabla_{\infty}$ in its closure can be realized as
+The second element is the proof strategy developed in \cite{Schulz}.
+If $W^1(p_0)$ is not closed, any point $[\nabla_{\infty}]$ in its closure can be realized as

-To the family $\nabla_r$ one can associate the trace of its \textit{holonomy} along a particular loop $\gamma$, a gauge invariant quantity.
-Assuming that $\Phi$ is not nilpotent, the $WKB$ method developed rigorously by Mochizuki in the appendix of \cite{BDHH21} and the existence of a WKB loop $\gamma_{WKB}$ proven in the appendix of \cite{Schulz-Nilpotent} show that the holonomy of $\nabla_r$ along $\gamma_{WKB}$ grows exponentially in $r$, thus proving that there can be no limit point in this case.
-When $\Phi$ is nilpotent, it was observed by the second author that there exists a gauge $g(r)$ such that the family $\nabla'_r = g(r)\cdot \nabla_{r^2}$ satisfies
+where $\hbar$ is taken to be positive real.
+To the family $\nabla_{\hbar}$ one can associate the trace of its \textit{holonomy} along a particular loop $\gamma$, a gauge invariant quantity.
+Assuming that $\Phi$ is not nilpotent, the $\mathrm{WKB}$ method developed rigorously by Mochizuki in \cite{Mochizuki, BDHH21} and the existence of a WKB loop $\gamma_{WKB}$ proven in the appendix of \cite{Schulz} show that the holonomy of $\nabla_{\hbar}$ along $\gamma_{\mathrm{WKB}}$ grows exponentially in $\hbar^{-1}$, thus proving that there can be no limit point in this case.
+When $\Phi$ is nilpotent, it was observed by the second author that there exists a gauge $g(\hbar)$ such that the family $\nabla'_{\hbar} = g(\hbar)\cdot \nabla_{\hbar^2}$ satisfies

-for some stable Higgs pair $[(\bar\pa_E',\Phi')]$ associated to $[(\bar\pa_E,\Phi)]$.
-The last point, which is the focus of this paper, is the proof that this \textit{secondary} Higgs field $\Phi'$ is not nilpotent unless $[(\bar\pa_E,\Phi)] = [(\bar\pa_0,\Phi_0)]$.
-Applying WKB to $\nabla_r'$ thus proves Theorem~\ref{Main Theorem}.
-The statement that $\Phi'$ is not nilpotent is equivalent to the statement that $\pa_0$ does not preserve $L_1 = \ker\Phi$.
-By way of contradiction we assume it does.
-This forces the entries of the Higgs field $\Phi$ to satisfy a specific equation.
-We show that this equation together with the equations coming from the Bia{\l}ynicki-Birula parametrization of $W^0(\bar\pa_0,\Phi_0)$ of \cite{CW} can be simultaneously satisfied if and only if $\Phi= \Phi_0$.
-This is done through a careful local computation.

-We would like to mention that after announcing the result of this paper, we learnt that Esnault and Groechenig had obtained a proof of Simpson's conjecture for general rank through very different methods.
-Their proof will appear in the forthcoming paper \cite{HeleneMichael}.